simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   upgrading an existing installation).
   If you are using a database to store metadata, make sure to replace any `__DYNAMIC:<n>__` entityID's with a real value manually.
 Dynamic records are no longer loaded from the database.
+- EntityIDs are now checked for validity in accordance to SAML 2.0 Core specification, section 8.3.6 Entity Identifier:
+  "...
+The syntax of such an identifier is a URI of not more than 1024 characters in length."

 ## Configuration changes